 In late 2016, Bezar won a $5.35 million jury verdict against Presbyterian Children’s Village for twice placing a young girl in the home of a temporary foster family where she was sexually molested.
 The male foster parent pleaded guilty to criminal charges of sexually abusing the girl and to committing sex crimes against two other victims.
 (Read article)

-More recently, in early 2017, Bezar achieved a $5.95 million settlement for a woman who suffered respiratory failure and septic shock after personnel at a Philadelphia hospital failed to recognize a post-Caesarean infection after the delivery of her first child.
+In early 2017, Bezar achieved a $5.95 million settlement for a woman who suffered respiratory failure and septic shock after personnel at a Philadelphia hospital failed to recognize a post-Caesarean infection after the delivery of her first child.
 She was forced to undergo additional surgeries, including a hysterectomy, and sustained a disfiguring abdominal hernia.

-Among Bezar's other major victories:
+Among Bezar's other major legal victories:

 - An $18.5 million settlement in a case involving a delay in diagnosing and treating a cerebral bleed in a teenager injured in a car accident.

 - A $10 million settlement for a patient who suffered brain injury as the result of an anesthesia error during an office-based colonoscopy.

 - An $8.1 million settlement for a baby hurt while in a residential drug treatment facility.